Image Description Elements

 For smaller image modifications that do not add or remove any new packages, only the release number is incremented.
 The XML description file(

-) remains unchanged.For image changes that involve the addition or removal of packages the minor number is incremented and the release number is reset.
+config.xml) remains unchanged.For image changes that involve the addition or removal of packages, the minor number is incremented, and the release number is reset.

-For image changes that changes the behavior or geometry of the image file the major number is incremented.
+For image changes that change the behavior or geometry of the image file, the major number is incremented.

 Distributor |